Threshold Decision-Making Dynamics Adaptive to Physical Constraints and Changing Environment: INTRODUCTION

-We consider multi-robot tasks with single-task robots~\cite{gerkey2004taxonomy}.
+The task allocation problem we address is from the class of multi-robot tasks with single-task robots~\cite{gerkey2004taxonomy}.
 Examples of existing approaches to this class of task allocation problems include centralized and decentralized market-based solutions \cite{dias2004market, dias2006market, liu2005market}.
 These approaches can handle dynamic environments; however, they can be hard to scale and rely on direct communication.
 Other works utilize game-theoretic approaches to produce strategies in which agents communicate to choose utility-maximizing tasks in a decentralized fashion \cite{saad2011game, jang2018game} and a dynamic environment~\cite{ShinkyuICRA}.

-A benefit of decentralized threshold approaches is that communication between agents is not necessary, which makes them easy to scale and robust to individual failures.
-In threshold decision-making for task allocation across two tasks, a simple decentralized scheme that does not require a network is the following.
-Each agent tracks its own evolving efficiency in completing its current task.
-If its efficiency falls below a threshold, the agent switches to the other task and begins again to track its efficiency on the new task.
-Approaches in the literature include \cite{krieger2000threshold, agassounon2002threshold, castello2016threshold, Nidhi2007Threshold}; however, they do not address how an agent's physical state should respond to its decision to switch tasks.

 Our contributions are as follows.
 First, we propose a threshold decision-making framework for coupling NOD to the physical dynamics of an agent choosing between two spatially divided tasks.
-Second, we prove that a bifurcation governs opinion formation in the coupled model and that the bifurcation behavior can be used for threshold decision-making.
+Second, we prove that a bifurcation governs opinion formation and that the bifurcation behavior can be used for threshold decision-making.
 Third, we prove that the coupling allows the model to account for the agent’s physical constraints by implicitly modulating the switching threshold in response to the agent’s physical dynamics.
-Fourth, we prove how the threshold can be adaptive to changes in the environment.
+Fourth, we prove how the threshold can be adaptive to environmental changes.
 Fifth, we validate the theory with simulations of multi-agent task allocation for trash collection.

-In Section \ref{sec:model} we introduce the decision-making dynamics model.
-We present analysis in Section \ref{sec:analysis} that establishes how the behavior of the model is governed by a bifurcation.
+In Section \ref{sec:model} we introduce the decision-making dynamics.
+In Section \ref{sec:analysis} we establish the governing bifurcation.
 In Section \ref{sec:application} we illustrate the benefits of our approach to task allocation problems.
-Final remarks are in Section \ref{sec:discussion}.
+We provide final remarks in Section \ref{sec:discussion}.